w3c/trace-context/spec/21-http_response_header_format.md

 If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the `traceresponse`.

 The `trace-id` field is an optional part of the `traceresponse` response header.
+If the request header contains a valid `traceparent` with a `trace-id`, and the callee does not use a different `trace-id`, the callee SHOULD omit the `trace-id` field from the `traceresponse`.

 See [considerations for trace-id field generation](#considerations-for-trace-id-field-generation) for recommendations